Philmontelf/Libra/Libra/README.md

 - Open it.

-- Insert one number on the left side and another on the right side.
+- Insert one number on the left side and another on the right side in the input boxes.

 - Click on **Verify**: The scale tilts towards the side with the highest number; if the numbers are the same, the scale balances.